-This year, - some Green Valley residents will elect to get their pools taken out.
+This year, a lot of of Oro Valley residents will elect to get their pools demolished.

 A good number of these home owners have been hoping to eliminate their inground pool for a while, but they have just waited up until now.
 They have merely accepted the regular expense and time of taking care of an aging pool.
 They have actually consented to get it done and fix their situation.

 Every single house is unique, so an estimator would need to evaluate each pool and its area prior to writing an offer.